Postcrossing: How it works

 To be eligible to receive a postcard, a member must first send one.
-When a member requests to send a postcard they are given the address of another member and a unique postcard ID (e.g. US-787).
-They send a postcard to that address with the postcard ID displayed.
+When a member requests to send a postcard, they are given the address of another member and a unique postcard ID (e.g. US-787).
+Afterwards, they will send a postcard to that address with the postcard ID displayed.
 Costs of postcards and postage fees are the responsibility of the user sending the card.

 When the recipient registers that postcard ID, the sender becomes eligible to receive postcards.

 Each member can write profile text visible to the sender which can contain personal information and postcard preferences.
 The Postcrossing system allows two members to exchange postcards only once.
 By default, members will exchange postcards with countries other than their own but they can decide to exchange postcards with other users in their own country.
-Users can express a preference not to send to repeated countries but this does not guarantee no repetitions.
+Users can express a preference not to send to repeated countries but it does not guarantee that there will be no repetitions.

 Initially each member can have up to five postcards traveling at a time.
 Once five cards are in transit they need to wait for a card to be registered as received before they can request another address.
-This limit increases as users build experience exchanging cards, up to a maximum limit of 100.
+The limit increases as users build experience exchanging cards, up to a maximum limit of 100.
 A small proportion of postcards do not get registered as received because they get lost en route, have an unreadable ID, or are received by members who are no longer active.
 The system attempts to adjust for these issues to reduce the difference between the number of sent and received postcards of each member.